nikki30/Tweet-Disaster-Support/README.md

     3. Sentiment Analyzer:
 Sentiment Analysis is the process of determining whether a piece of writing is positive, negative or neutral.
 It's also known as opinion mining, deriving the opinion or attitude of a speaker.
-For example,
-“President Donald Trump approaches his first big test this week from a position of unusual weakness.”  - has positive sentiment.
-“Trump has the lowest standing in public opinion of any new president in modern history.” - has neutral sentiment.
-“Trump has displayed little interest in the policy itself, casting it as a thankless chore to be done before getting to tax-cut legislation he values more.” - has negative sentiment.

 You can use any third party sentiment analyzer like Stanford CoreNLP (java/scala), nltk(python) for sentiment analyzing.
 For example, you can add Stanford CoreNLP as an external library using SBT/Maven  in your scala/java project.
 In python you can import nltk by installing it using pip.